Inter-Island Explorer Tour

 Prices are in Japanese Yen and include consumption tax.
 Correct as of 23rd April 2020.
 LAND ONLY.

-**Free cancellation for any reason up to 30th September, 2020.
-From 1st October onwards to 30 days prior to check-in date a refund (less ¥20,000 fee) will apply if a COVID-19 travel ban is in-force which stops outbound travel from your home country or inbound travel to Japan or you have to quarantine upon entry, you may cancel and receive a refund.
+**From 1st October onwards to 30 days prior to check-in date a refund (less ¥20,000 fee) will apply if a COVID-19 travel ban is in-force which stops outbound travel from your home country or inbound travel to Japan or you have to quarantine upon entry, you may cancel and receive a refund.
 (See our terms and conditions for full details)

 - Fully guided & hosted